-The cost varies based on factors such as the therapist’s location, experience, session length, and whether you use insurance or self-pay.
+The cost of ACT varies based on factors such as the therapist’s location, experience, session length, and whether you use insurance or self-pay.

 - Average cost of ACT therapy